sutt0n/terraform-fargate-clamav/README.md

 ## Testing

-1. For testing the valid file `npm run test:valid`
+1. For testing both the valid and virus files, run `./test-virus.sh`
-2. For testing the virus file `npm run test:virus`